aws-samples/step-functions-workflows-collection/uml-statemachine/README.md

 This repo demonstrates how to implement UML state machines using AWS Step Functions workflows.
 It features three Step Functions workflows demonstrating different UML state machine patterns:

 **BuySell** - A flat, one-level state machine showing completion transitions and how to manage event triggers in Step Functions.
-This model is discussed at length in the blog post.
+This is the feature workflow, which is discussed in detail in the AWS blog post <URL to be provided>.

 **ServiceRequest** - A hierarchical state machine featuring composite states, internal transitions, cancellation, transition to history.
-See [doc/ServiceRequest.md](doc/ServiceRequest.md)
+See [resources/ServiceRequest.md](resources/ServiceRequest.md)

 **BackgroundChecks** - A state machine featuring orthogonal states and cancellation.
-See [doc/BackgroundChecks.md](doc/BackgroundChecks.md)
+See [resources/BackgroundChecks.md](resources/BackgroundChecks.md)

-The UML models are in the uml folder.
+The UML models are in the [uml](uml) folder.
 The png files are screenshots of the state machines.
 The XML file has the models in XMI format, which should be operarable with any UML modeling tool that supports XMI.
 I used MagicDraw.
 The file contains MagicDraw extensions.
 Those might need to be removed before loading into a different tool.

-This toolkit features the following examples.

-This workflow demonstrates the implementation of UML state machines using AWS Step Functions.
-It manages the handling of a stock order, resulting in a buy or a sell.
-The a flat, one-level state machine showing completion transitions and how to manage event triggers in Step Functions.

-Learn more about this workflow at Step Functions workflows collection: << Add the live URL here >>

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.